 - Fifth Year Certification in Special Education, University of Kentucky

 - Kentucky Teaching Certificate, Physical Education (Grades K–12), Learning and Behavior Disorders (Grades K–12)

 - Kentucky School Social Work Certification

 - I enjoy traveling with my husband, Kevin, whether it’s to California or to visit his family in Jamaica.
+Spending time with my family is an activity I always enjoy.
 I enjoy biking, exploring state and national parks, as well watching University of Kentucky football and basketball.

 - College Students with Learning Disabilities and/or Attention Deficit Hyperactivity Disorders

 - Learning and Behavior Disorders